 Perhaps you have been considering PRP in Phoenix.
 This treatment has gained considerable popularity in recent years, and it’s no surprise.
 PRP really does have many benefits, but you likely have a few questions regarding the treatment.
-One thing is for certain: Mattalino Orthopaedics in Tempe is the place to go for your PRP needs.
+One thing is for certain: Angelo Mattalino, MD in Tempe is the place to go for your PRP needs.

 What is PRP?

 PRP stands for Platelet-Rich Plasma.
 It is a treatment used to treat a variety of physical afflictions.

 Platelets are blood cells.
 These blood cells have important roles to play in the human body.
 They promote blood clotting and contain proteins that encourage healing.
 By injecting these platelets into inflamed or damaged tissue, growth can be promoted, leading to a potentially faster and fuller recovery.
 This is why PRP in Phoenix is a hugely-popular treatment with athletes and others.

 PRP in Phoenix is carried out in multiple steps.
 Let’s take a look:

 - Step 1: Blood is taken from the patient